neondatabase/website/content/docs/guides/neosync-anonymize.md

 To complete the steps in the guide, you require the following:

 - A Neon account and project.
 If you do not have those, see [Sign up for a Neon account](/docs/get-started-with-neon/signing-up).
 - A source database in Neon.
-In this guide, we start with a source database named `neondb`, which has a `users` table populated with 1000 rows of user data.
+This guide uses a source database named `neon-neosync`, which has a `users` table populated with 1000 rows of data.
+To set up the same table, see [Generate synthetic data with Neosync](/docs/guides/neosync-generate).
 - A [Neosync](https://www.neosync.dev/) account.

 ## Neon setup

-In Neon, we'll set up two databases.
-One will act as the source database and the other as the destination.
-We'll then add some synthetic data to the source database and a database schema to the destination database, where we will eventually generate an anonymized version of the data.
+Anonymizing data requires a source and destination database.
+This section describes the source database and how to set up the destination database where you will sync anonymized data.

-### The Neon source database
+### The source database

 This guide assumes you have a source database in Neon.
-Our source database has a `users` table, created in the `public` schema.
+The source database referenced in this guide has a `users` table, created in the `public` schema.
 The `users` table has 1000 rows and is defined as shown below:

 ```sql
 CREATE TABLE public.users (